-People have the option of carrying their fetus to term and then placing for adoption.
-This is usually not an easy decision for people to make, or to carry out, and can cause much emotional stress.
-Pregnancy and birth itself can be extremely hard on a person's body and emotional state.
-People should not be forced to be pregnant, deliver a baby or go through the adoption process.
+People who do not think they can properly care for their child have the option of carrying their baby to term and then placing for adoption.
+This is usually not an easy decision for people to make or to carry out and a person should not have to go through pregnancy and childbirth if they do not choose to.
+Pregnancy and labour can be extremely hard on a person's body and emotional state.